 Windows Autopilot is a solution designed that allows you to set up and pre-configure Windows devices for your environment using EntraID and Intune.
 The goal of Autopilot is to reduce the OS deployment complexity.
-If done correctly, a user logs to an out-of-box computer, logs on his computer with his EntraID user account, and applications and configurations get deployed.
+If done correctly, a user logs into an out-of-box computer, logs on to his computer with his EntraID user account, and applications and configurations get deployed.
 All that with minimum infrastructure requirements.
 If you are new to Autopilot, we have a post that describes every step you need to do to get started.

 Intune Autopilot device import